rishigurnani/rishigurnani/README.md

 ### Hi there, I'm Rishi 👋

-Currently, I'm the Director of Software Engineering & Algorithms at [Matmerize](https://www.matmerize.com/).
+Currently, I develop flavor systems at Coca-Cola using AI.
 Formerly, I was a Ph.D student working on computational materials science in the [Ramprasad Group](https://ramprasad.mse.gatech.edu/dr-ramprasad/) at Georgia Tech.
 My open source work is split between my personal GitHub profile and the [Ramprasad Group's GitHub profile](https://github.com/Ramprasad-Group).
 Some of my contributions in the latter profile include:
 - [polyGNN](https://github.com/Ramprasad-Group/polygnn): A codebase that contains the code and environment used to train the graph neural networks presented in a companion paper, *polyGNN: Multitask graph neural networks for polymer informatics*.
 - [Linker SMILES Extractor (LSE)](https://github.com/Ramprasad-Group/LSE): A codebase that allows a user to return the SMILES (simplified molecular-input line-entry system) strings of an input Metal Organic Framework’s constituent linkers.